0xmid00/infosec/windows-hardening/windows-local-privilege-escalation/README.md

 ### Insecure GUI apps

+On some (older) versions of Windows, users could be granted the permission to run certain GUI apps with administrator privileges.
+There are often numerous ways to spawn command prompts from within GUI apps, including using native Windows functionality.
+Since the parent process is running with administrator privileges, the spawned command prompt will also run with these privileges.
+I call this the “Citrix Method” because it uses many of the same techniques used to break out of Citrix environments.

 **Applications running as SYSTEM may allow an user to spawn a CMD, or browse directories.**

 Example: "Windows Help and Support" (Windows + F1), search for "command prompt", click on "Click to open Command Prompt"

+***example 2***
+1. Log into the Windows VM using the GUI with the “user” account.
+2. Double click on the “AdminPaint” shortcut on the Desktop.
+3. Open a command prompt and run:
+`tasklist /V | findstr mspaint.exe`
+>Note that mspaint.exe is running with admin privileges.
+Running         WIN-QBA94KB3IOF\admin

+1. 4.
+In Paint, click File, then Open.
+2. 5.
+In the navigation input, replace the contents with:
+`file://c:/windows/system32/cmd.exe`
+6. Press Enter.
+A command prompt should open running with admin privileges.

 ## Services